sequentech/ballot-verifier/README.md

 agora-airgap works in Linux and Mac OS X 64 bits systems.
 You can download the latest compiled version here:

-- [Linux binary]
+- Linux binary (TODO)
-- [Mac OS X binary]
+- Mac OS X binary (TOD)

 ## How to use

-The agora-airgap tool has a textbox on the upper left side where you should copy the ballot.
+The `agora-airgap-gui` tool has a textbox on the upper left side where you should copy the ballot.
 Before you cast your vote in nVotes voting booth, you are allowed to audit the ballot.
 Note that this also discards the ballot for security reasons.
 The upper right side of agora-airgap shows you a screen capture of the audit